Challenge level: 5 out of 5

 You will of course need walking boots and a good quality waterproof coat.
 We will supply you with a comprehensive list of everything you will need to take on the event well before your departure date.
-We provide you with a suitable sleeping bag.
+We provide you with a suitable sleeping bag and down jacket.

 We will spend the nights while trekking staying in traditional Nepali tea houses along the mountain trail.
 Although facilities are quite basic you have to remember that this is a challenge event and not a holiday.
 The remaining nights will be spent in comfortable tourist class hotels.